7 Layer Salad – Quick Facts

 - Top the Salad: Sprinkle the cheese on top and then the bacon bits.

-- Serve: Enjoy this delicious salad with any main dish – we love it with Smoked Cornbread and Smoked Chili!
+- Serve: Enjoy this delicious salad with any main dish – we love it with Gluten-Free Cornbread and Classic Slow Cooker Beef Chili (although Pumpkin Chili is also amazing with it too).

 Notes